nlf/porker/README.md

 - `retryDelay`: (optional) Interval to wait between failure and retry attempt, specified as a Postgres interval string, defaults to `'5 minutes'`
 - `timeout`: (optional) Maximum time a worker function can run before a job will be flagged as an error and returned to the queue, defaults to `15000` (15 seconds)
 - `concurrency`: (optional) How many jobs to process simultaneously, defaults to `1`
+- `healthcheckPort`: (optional) If defined, will start a simple healthcheck listener on this port.
+Returns an HTTP 200 when the worker is connected to postgres, and a 400 when not.
+Defaults to `null`

 #### `porker.connect()`